Tuition, Financial Aid, and Finances

-Indiana University strives to offer affordable online programs.
-Tuition and fees are assessed based on the number of credits that you take each term.
-So, your costs can vary from semester to semester.
+Tuition and fees are assessed based on the number of credits you take each term, so your costs can vary from semester to semester.
 Costs can also vary based on your academic program, your residency status, and the specific courses that you take.

 If you are an online student and you currently reside in Indiana, contact the bursar's office at the campus offering the course for more information about online course refund policies.
 If you are an online student and you currently reside in a state other than Indiana, you may be subject to state-specific refund policies.
 Contact email@example.com for more information.